raspberrypilearning/sense-hat-cheerlights/en/step_3.md

     from colorzero import Color
     ```

-1. Create a colour object with the word "red":
+1. Create a colour object with the word 'red':

     ```python
     c = Color('red')